Echo-Nie/DPASyn/README.md

 # DPASyn

-This repository contains the source code for the paper **"DPASyn: Mechanism-Aware Drug Synergy Prediction via Dual Attention and Precision-Aware Quantization"**.
+This repository provides the official implementation of the paper **DPASyn: Mechanism-Aware Drug Synergy Prediction via Dual Attention and Precision-Aware Quantization**, accepted at **IEEE BIBM 2025**.
+The preprint is available on [arXiv:2505.19144](https://arxiv.org/abs/2505.19144).

 ## 🌟 Abstract